Title and statement of responsibility area

 Scope and content

 The series contains correspondence, newsletters, photographs, scrapbooks, postcards, diagrams, clippings, bulletins, brochures, programs, song sheets, posters, publications, dramatic scripts, and reports.
 This material is related to the history of the third Mother House of the Sisters of St. Joseph in London, which was called Mount St. Joseph.
 There is information about the construction of the building and detailed information about its special features and decoration, including the Immaculate Conception Chapel, and its grounds, particularly the Grotto.
 The records also relate to planning the construction of, and move to, the Sisters’ residence in 2007, and the sale of the Mount St. Joseph building and property.
-There are records which reflect communal life in the convent, including the various organized groups, events, and dramatic and musical entertainment, and menus and meal planning.
+There are records which reflect communal life in the convent, including the various organized groups, events, and dramatic and musical entertainment, and menus, meal planning, and recipes.
 The series contains records related to men religious who served at the Mother House, and other Diocesan correspondence.
 Information about both Fatima Hall and Ignatia Hall can be found, including the various uses of space in these buildings.